pallets/click/docs/upgrading.rst

 whereas now it's ``(ctx, param, value)``.
 This change was necessary as it otherwise made reusing callbacks too complicated.

-To ease the transition click will still accept old callbacks but it will issue a warning to stderr to encourage you to upgrade.
+To ease the transition click will still accept old callbacks.
+Starting with Click 3.0 it will start to issue a warning to stderr to encourage you to upgrade.

 In case you want to support both click 1.0 and click 2.0 you can make a simple decorator that adjusts the signatures::